claytonblythe/deepython/content/deeplearningrig.md

 Here you want sufficient space to keep your small/medium sized datasets in memory, which can help speed things up quite a bit.
 I've heard good things about this 32GB kit from Ballistix.

 [Ballistics Elite 32Gb DDR4 Kit](https://www.amazon.com/gp/product/B00RCGJPUQ?ie=UTF8&tag=deepython-20&camp=1789&linkCode=xm2&creativeASIN=B00RCGJPUQ)

+Here you might even want to opt for two of these, especially if you are doing computer vision related tasks.
+You can improve training and inference speed by increasing your batch size.
+To do so takes more RAM typically.

 ---
 ## Storage